Legal Advice for Compensation Insurance Claims & TPD Payouts

 Under Queensland workers’ compensation law, employers must compensate their employees for lost wages and medical costs resulting from work-related injuries.
 WorkCover Queensland is the primary supplier of accident insurance for workplace injuries, except for self-insured entities.

 Strict time limits apply for lodging workers’ compensation claims in Queensland.
 For employees who have experienced a work-related injury or illness, there is a 6-month time limit to lodge a WorkCover claim.
-If your workplace incident is over six months old and you could still file a statutory claim, contact us now for legal help.
+If your workplace incident is over six months old you could still file a statutory claim.

 Your employer has eight days to report any work-related injuries to QLD WorkCover.
 Please note that their reporting does not trigger your legal process, so you must lodge your case.